 The result is practical, informed, and meaningful coaching, consulting, and training delivered online as well as on-the-ground.

 In addition to caring deeply about strengthening a community’s capacity and resilience for both economic and quality of life, we are passionate about utilizing technology to enhance and enrich learning in all communities regardless of whether they are urban, rural, or remote communities.

 Who Is this For?

 This Campus was built for the many caring and concerned individuals who want to make a difference in their communities and are looking for practical advice and direction for how to actually do it.
-It is for those who understand that there must be a balance between quality of life in a community and economic development.
+It is for those who understand there must be a balance between quality of life in a community and economic development.
 Even if you don't consider yourself a leader, it is our hope that you will connect with us to learn more about your own leadership abilities, how they can be strengthened, and why you yourself might just be more of what the world needs now.

 A Bit About Our Background

-We bring extensive experience in interactive and effective community building, web-based training, curriculum development, moderating and facilitating online, and a track record of providing often complex support, on time and on budget.
+We bring extensive experience in interactive and effective community building, web-based training and certification, curriculum development, moderating and facilitating online, and a track record of providing often complex support, on time and on budget.